apache/skywalking-website/docs/README.md

   - header: Welcome Ming Wen as new committer
     content: Based on his continuous contributions, Ming Wen (a.k.a [moonming](https://github.com/moonming)) has been voted as a new committer.
     time: Mar.
 9th, 2020
-  - header: Welcome Haochao Zhuang to join the PMC
-    content: Based on his continuous contributions, Haochao Zhuang (a.k.a [dmsolr](https://github.com/dmsolr)) has been invited to join the PMC.
-Welcome aboard.
-    time: Mar.
-5th, 2020